Piece of Time: Music

-Reception
+Reception and legacy

 In 2005, Piece of Time was ranked number 402 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
 It was described by James Hinchliffe in Terrorizer as the band's "least technically accomplished release and their most lyrically immature, [yet] it remains an exceptional work of late 80s deaththrash, crackling with an uncommon energy and creativity".
+Langdon Hickman of Invisible Oranges assessed, "Piece of Time is a good record, but it is also clearly a compilation of the best songs of their demo period, tunes that worked well live, and a few to fill out the remaining space, which is to say that it does not have the greatest structural integrity in the world.
+Still, debut records for many are an extension of demo years, acting as a sampler of things to come.
+For Atheist, this was certainly true.
+It was their second album that would display them at full strength."

+Retrospectively, Mike DaRonco of Allmusic wrote that Piece of Time's sophisticated songwriting and dissonant riffs "stumped most casual listeners but wowed critics with the sheer audacity of the band's death-jazz."

+The album has been cited as an influence by Dark Tranquility frontman Mikael Stanne.
+He said, "The mind-bending songs of Atheist were just so out of this world and even if I didn’t understand the songs back then they still resonated with me."

 Track listing

 2002 Re-release

 In 2002, EMG Entertainment re-released Piece of Time.
 Originally, EMG Entertainment was supposed to reissue all three Atheist albums, but Kelly Shaefer aborted those plans after only Piece of Time had been reissued.
 This release has been digitally remastered, and features six bonus tracks.

 2005 Re-release

 In 2005, Relapse Records re-released Piece of Time, this time along with the rest of Atheist's catalogue.
 This release was also digitally remastered, and features nine bonus tracks.